ddprrt/ddprrt.github.io/_posts/2017-06-27-grid-concepts.md

 ## A system at a parent level

 With both Flexbox and Grid layout one very particular thing has changed compared to the layout techniques of old.
 Before Flexbox and Grid we actually didn't have a proper way to do layout, so like everything in the web, people used things meant for something completely different to achieve their goals.
 Enter floats and inline-blocks.
-Both ways were originally envisioned for text flow, but with some tweaks here and there you could bend them to create some much desired column layouting.
+Both ways were originally envisioned for text flow, but with some tweaks here and there you could bend them to create some much desired column layouts.
 However, both floats and inline-blocks are happening on a child level.
 Which is odd, it means that each element knows how it wants to be placed and hopes for its surroundings to have roughly the same idea.
 Bending it until it breaks.

 Flexbox and Grid do it differently.
 You define the overall layout on a parent level.
 You create a system with certain rules, and the child elements have to comply.
 Take this example for instance: